 Check that the stove is not damaged before starting to install it.

 The stove comes attached to a wooden pallet on delivery.
+The four screws securing the stove may be removed through the two inspection hatches in the base.

 HEIGHT ADJUSTMENT OF STOVE